 Industrial Mentorship Program 2023-2024

-The Center for Dynamics and Control of Materials is kicking off our fourth year of our Industrial Mentorship Program.
-This year we are partnering with Texas State Center for Intelligent Materials Assembly (CIMA) through our NSF PREM Partnership.
+The Center for Dynamics and Control of Materials is kicking off our fifth year of our Industrial Mentorship Program.
+We are partnering with Texas State Center for Intelligent Materials Assembly (CIMA) through our NSF PREM Partnership.

-The Industrial Mentorship Program starts on October 20th at the Industrial Mentorship Kick-Off event and then continutes as mostly one-hour monthly meetings virtually, or by phone, until early May.
+The Industrial Mentorship Program starts in October at the Industrial Mentorship Kick-Off event and then continues as mostly one-hour monthly meetings virtually, or by phone, until early May.
 During these calls/meetings, industry mentors will work with students on specific topics of interests as set by the student and could include some of the following topics below.
 If schedules, travel regulations allow, and interest exists we also encourage mentees to schedule site visits of their mentors’ companies to enable them to gain a broader perspective of that particular industry.

 A closing program will be held in early May as a way to bring industry mentors, mentees, faculty, and staff together to highlight the successes of the program and provide feedback for future years.
 While participation in the closing program is encouraged, it is not a requirement.